conedevelopment/root-site-eleventy/src/docs/extensions/bazar.md

 ### Items

 Products can be attached to the cart by using the `Bazar\Models\Item` pivot model.
-This model holds all the critical information of the relationship between the cart and the product, such as `price`, `quantity`, `tax` and custom `properties`.
+This model holds all the critical information of the relationship between the cart and the product, such as `price`, `quantity` and custom `properties`.

-One product can be attached to the cart as different items.
+The same product can be attached to the cart as different items.
 In fact, if a product will be attached to the cart with `properties` that are already present, the `quantity` will be increased automatically.
 However, if there is no product linked with the given properties, a new item will be created.

-This approach makes it simple to handle quantities, prices, and variations in a cart – even if the same product was attached multiple times but with different `properties`.
+This approach makes it simple to handle quantities, prices, and variations in a cart - even if the same product was attached multiple times but with different `properties`.

 ```php
 $item = Cart::addItem($product, 1, ['Size' => 'L']);